wisniewskikr/google-apps-script/Menu/README.md

 The goal of this project is to show how to display text "Hello World" in Gsheet using Menu.

 ##### Details
-When user choose custom menu in Gsheet then Google Apps Script function is run then text "Hello World" shoudl be displayed in Gsheet.
+When user choose custom menu in Gsheet then Google Apps Script function is run and text "Hello World" is displayed in Gsheet.

-##### Result
-Text "Hello World" should be displayed in the cell A1.

 IMPLEMENTATION
 -----------

 Implementation details:
-* In file "functions.gs" create functions onOpen() and myFunction().
+* In file "functions.gs" create custom functions.

 LAUNCH